 Jacob Canfield, author of the blog post, finds a good deal published by Charlie Hebdo to be racist.
-For this, he appears to argue that we should not show support and solidarity with the murdered cartoonists, and that we should not find, in their murders, a renewed sense of commitment within ourselves to freedom of speech.
+Because of this, he argues that we should not show support and solidarity with the murdered cartoonists, and that we should not find, in their murders, a renewed sense of commitment within ourselves to freedom of speech.

-No, as has been the case many times before–witness recent debates over “hate speech”, older debates over pornography, the protected right of Nazis to march in 1978 in Skokie, Illinois (a town strongly identified with its Jewish population)–and will be the case countless times hence, our commitment to the First Amendment is being tested by writers who produce, arguably, obnoxious, ugly, provocative, even racist cartoons.
-Cartoons that many of us would be embarrassed, perhaps even ashamed, to admit to viewing.
+No, as is often the case–witness recent debates over “hate speech”, older debates over pornography, the protected right of Nazis to march in 1978 in Skokie, Illinois (a town strongly identified with its Jewish population)–and will be the case countless times hence, our commitment to the First Amendment is tested by writers who produce, arguably, obnoxious, ugly, provocative, even racist cartoons.
+Cartoons that many of us would be embarrassed, perhaps even ashamed, to view.

 To be tested in our beliefs in the Bill of Rights, we need to confront not just the good, but the bad and the ugly.
 And Charlie Hebdo pushes our faces in it, into the bad and the ugly.